 and Consumer Reports subscribers) for plumbing companies that received

 10 or more ratings on our surveys.
-The table shows what percent of each
+The table shows the percentage of each

-companys surveyed customers rated it superior (as opposed to adequate
+companys surveyed customers who rated it superior (as opposed to adequate

-or inferior) on several questions: overall performance, doing work
+or inferior) on several questions: overall performance quality, doing

-properly, starting and completing work promptly, and letting you know
+work properly, starting and completing work promptly, and letting you

 customers who rated each company adequate or superior (as opposed to

-Many of the companies received high percentages of favorable ratings.
-For
+Many of the companies received a high percentage of favorable ratings.

-example, at the time of our last full, published article, 19 were rated
+For example, at the time of our last full, published article, 20 were rated

 superior overall by 90 percent or more of their surveyed customers.
 But